 We’ve been providing consumer VPN services for over a decade—probably the longest of any major provider today—so we’ve learned a ton about what makes a first-rate VPN and where current VPN protocols fall short.

-Here’s a preview of a few ways that we’ve used our experience to make Lightway work better for you:
+Here are a few ways that we’ve used our experience to make Lightway work better for you:

 1. Everything you need and nothing you don’t, boosting performance

 Lightway isn’t weighed down by the legacy features or technical debt of other major protocols.
 You’ll see this in our incredibly lightweight codebase—and feel it in virtually every aspect of your experience.